All Mac OS Versions up to 2024

 • Increased Windows Network Compatibility: Jaguar improved compatibility with Windows networks, making file sharing and network integration smoother for users working across platforms.

-Mac OS X 10.1 Puma (2001)
+Mac OS X 10.1 Puma (2001) arrow

 Mac OS X 10.1, codenamed “Puma,” is the second major release of macOS, Apple’s desktop operating system for Macintosh computers.
 It was released on September 25, 2001, as a significant update to the earlier version, Mac OS X 10.0 “Cheetah.”
 Puma was available for $129 or as a free update for Mac OS X 10.0 users, and it was also preinstalled on new Apple computers sold at the time.